Margaret O'Neal: Dependence

-As Margaret became older, she began to realize she was going to have to rely on her children, to support her financially.
+As Margaret became older, she began to realize she would have to rely on her children to support her financially.
 Common of the Great Depression era, women struggled to be financially independent and as well had to get recommendations from others to even receive a pension.
 The family received no financial aid from the government's New Deal Programs, like many other families in larger cities to offset the medical bills, and the only extra help they received was $10 a month from Ed's pension, and they too had to apply and prove that they family warranted such aid.

 New Deal Programs

-New Deal programs for agriculture came about as quickly as 1933, and brought benefits of land consolidation, mechanization, and introducing new crop strands.
-On March 16, 1933 President Roosevelt signed the Agricultural Adjustment Act which created the Agricultural Adjustment Administration (AAA), an independent New Deal program that reported directly to the President.
+New Deal programs for agriculture came about as quickly as 1933 and brought benefits of land consolidation, mechanization, and introducing new crop strands.
+On March 16, 1933 President Roosevelt signed the Agricultural Adjustment Act, which created the Agricultural Adjustment Administration (AAA), an independent New Deal program that reported directly to the President.